wazeerzulfikar/alzheimers-dementia/README.md

 ### Paper notes

-offline training say on phone or webapp, edge ML one of top 5 causes of deaths - verify (cite source) remove intervention count/rate from pause_features compare counts vs rates as features establish individual model baselines, compare to ensemble (different types of voting)
+offline training say on phone or webapp, edge ML. one of top 5 causes of deaths - verify (cite source).
+remove intervention count/rate from pause_features.
+compare counts vs rates as features.
+establish individual model baselines, compare to ensemble (different types of voting).